Empathy-Academy-RNG/PortfolioAcademy/README.md

 # Nodriza
-Landing page for personal website
+Personal static page created for the first stage as an intern on the Empathy Academy.